TinkerGoblin/hello-world/README.md

 First of many repositories

 Upon instruction I am writing a bit about myself.
-Though I feel its turned into more of a byte at this point...
+Though I feel its turned into more than a byte at this point...

 ..